JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/legendary-group/black-dragon.md

 - **Ennui.** Creatures that spend a year within 10 miles of the dragon's lair are filled with listless despair.
 - **Grating Spies.** Trilling, obnoxious birds, bugs, and reptiles follow any Humanoid creatures unknown to the dragon within 6 miles of the lair, imposing disadvantage on Dexterity ([Stealth](/3-Mechanics/CLI/rules/skills.md#Stealth)) checks.
 The dragon can suppress this effect at will.
 - **Rotting Domain.** Stinging bugs are aggressive and the air is heavy with the odor of rot within 6 miles of the lair.

-## Is homebrew
-_Source: Monster Manual_

-false